cybercongress/go-cyber/docs/cyberd.md

 Other properties while being not so critical are very desirable: offline and real-time.
 Average internet user being offline must have the ability to work with the state it has and after acquiring connection being able to sync with global state and continue to verify state's validity in realtime while having a connection.
 Now, these properties offered on the app level while such properties must be integrated into lower level protocols.

 The emergence of a [web3 stack](https://github.com/w3f/Web3-wiki/wiki) creates an opportunity for a new kind of Internet.
-We call it web3.
+Community call it web3.
+We call it "The Great Web" as it is expected that some low level conventions must become immutable and not being changed for decades. e.g. immutable content links.
 It has a promise to remove problems of a conventional protocol stack and add to the web better speed and more accessible connection.
 However, as usual in a story with a new stack, new problems emerge.
 One of such problem is general-purpose search.
 Existing general-purpose search engines are restrictive centralized databases everybody forced to trust.
 These search engines were designed primarily for client-server architecture based on TCP/IP, DNS, URL and HTTPS protocols.
 Web3 creates a challenge and opportunity for a search engine based on developing technologies and specifically designed for them.
 Surprisingly the permission-less blockchain architecture itself allows organizing general purpose search engine in a way inaccessible for previous architectures.

 ## On adversarial examples problem

-[Conventional architecture of search engines](https://ipfs.io/ipfs/QmeS4LjoL1iMNRGuyYSx78RAtubTT2bioSGnsvoaupcHR6) where one entity process and rank all the shit suffers from one hard but the particular problem that still has not been solved even by brilliant Google scientists: [adversarial examples problem](https://ipfs.io/ipfs/QmNrAFz34SLqkzhSg4wAYYJeokfJU5hBEpkT4hPRi226y9).
+[Conventional architecture of search engines](https://ipfs.io/ipfs/QmeS4LjoL1iMNRGuyYSx78RAtubTT2bioSGnsvoaupcHR6) there one entity process and rank all the shit suffers from one hard but the particular problem that still has not been solved even by brilliant Google scientists: [adversarial examples problem](https://ipfs.io/ipfs/QmNrAFz34SLqkzhSg4wAYYJeokfJU5hBEpkT4hPRi226y9).
 The problem Google acknowledge is that it is rather hard to algorithmically reason either this particular sample is adversarial or not independently on how cool the learning technology is.
 Obviously, a cryptoeconomic approach can change beneficiaries in this game effectively removing possible sybil attack vectors and removing the necessity to make a decision on example crawling and meaning extraction from one entity to the whole world.
 Learning sybil-resistant model will probably lead to orders of magnitude more predictive results.

 ## Cyber protocol at `euler`

-- compute `euler` inception of cyber protocol based on Satoshi lottery and CBD balances
+- compute `euler` inception of cyber protocol based on the Genesis distribution rules
 - def knowledge graph state
 - take cyberlinks
 - check the validity of signatures
 - check bandwidth limit
 - check the validity of CIDv0
-- if signatures, bandwidth limit, and CIDv0 are ok than cyberlink is valid
+- if signatures, bandwidth limit, and CIDv0 are valid than cyberlink is valid
-- for every valid cyberlink emit prediction as an array of CIDv0
-- every round calculate cyber•rank deltas for the knowledge graph
+- every round calculate cyber•rank deltas for the knowledge graph and distribute CYB
-- every round distribute CYB based on defined rules
-- apply more secure consensus state based on CBD balances 6 times up to `merkle`

 ## Knowledge graph